Galactic Dynamics from Boundary Parity

 *Follows algebraically from a_0 = c\sqrt{G\rho_\text{DM}} plus the Friedmann equation; not an independent prediction.

-If the bridge equation holds, the substrate connects five domains through a single set of parameters:
+The substrate connects seven domains through a single set of parameters:

 Next Steps